pokui/nsrc-gns3/docs/os-installation/index.md

 Ubuntu 16.04 *might* work with these instructions, but has not been tested, and some changes may be required (e.g.  network configuration).
-Earlier versions are unlikely to work.
+Earlier versions are unlikely to work and already end-of-life.

 Desktop edition will probably work, but since you are likely to be running "headless" with no keyboard and display attached, the GUI is unlikely to be of benefit.
-It will consume additional resources, which may mean that you run out of RAM.
+It will consume additional resources, which means less RAM available for the labs.
 Furthermore, the GUI comes with NetworkManager by default, and this may interfere with your network configuration.

 Don't use any non-LTS version, e.g. 19.04 or 19.10.
 These have very short support lifetimes and you will need to reinstall them within 9 months.